Charles Hancock (painter): A sporting life

+Famous racehorse painter of his time

 At one period of his career, it would seem that Charles Hancock was the fashionable painter of racehorses between the years 1835 and 1843.
 It was at that time when Hancock's paintings of horses came to the attention of the proprietor of The Sporting Magazine and, more importantly, to Rudolph Ackermann in Regent Street.
 Hancock succeeded John Ferneley in supplying paintings of Derby and St Leger winners to Ackermann who was publishing prints of these classic racehorses in competition with S. & J. Fuller at the time.

 For the last 30 years of Charles Hancock's life he suffered from heart attacks.
 He died on 30 July 1877 at Blackheath.